sisurain/Purdue_STAT301/_sources/chapter6.md

 and we interpret it as:
 > "Given the data, we are 95% confident that the true mean $\mu$ lies within this range."

-The **Margin of Error** is a calculable value that reflects the range within which the true population mean $\mu$ is likely to lie, based on the observed sample.An important clarification involves two equivalent perspectives when interpreting the range:
+The **Margin of Error** is a calculable value that reflects the range within which the true population mean $\mu$ is likely to lie, based on the observed sample.
+An important clarification involves two equivalent perspectives when interpreting the range:
 1. We say $\mu$ lies within the interval $(\bar{x} - \text{Margin of Error}, \bar{x} + \text{Margin of Error})$, or
 2. We equivalently say that $\bar{x}$ lies within the interval $(\mu - \text{Margin of Error}, \mu + \text{Margin of Error})$.
 The second perspective arises from our understanding of the sampling distribution and the variability inherent in the sample mean.